 FedUni's suite of Bachelor of Education programs, the Bachelor of Health and Physical Education, and related double degrees qualify you to be a VIT-accredited teacher upon graduation.
 These programs have clear entry requirements (see below).
-All other programs are offered using FedUni's Open Access model, meaning there is no minimum ATAR requirements, and a number of these programs provide pathways into teaching qualifications.

 Entry into the Bachelor of Education programs, the Bachelor of Health and Physical Education and related double degrees is assessed on:

 VTAC applicants are required to have a minimum ATAR of 65 for 2018 entry.